 - Hire an business or other entity

 Whichever option you chose, ensure they have a legal Texas address.
-The registered agent is listed publicly as the point of contact for your LLC.
+Registered agents are listed publicly as the point of contact for your LLC.
 If you will list yourself as your own registered agent, keep this in mind especially if your business is a home-based business.
-If you are concerned about the privacy and protection of your home, it is best to use a registered agent that has a separate address.
+If you are concerned about the privacy and protection of your home, it is best to seek a registered agent that has a separate address.
 You can hire an entity that specializes in business development and set up to be your registered agent.
 Their address must be a legal Texas address.

-Your registered agent must consent to service.
+Registered agents must consent to service.
 You should complete form 401-A and include it with your registration records.
 It is not required to file this form with the State of Texas.
-If you list a registered agent without their consent, you could face fines and legal issues.
+If you list registered agents without their consent, you could face fines and legal issues.

 Always stay up to date with your registered agent’s information.
 If they move, dissolve, or no longer become available to be your registered agent, you must update it immediately with the Texas Secretary of State’s office.
 Do this by filing form 401 or updating the status online on SOSDirect.

-The Texas Certificate of Formation is the form that organizes your business start-up details with the Texas Secretary of State.
-This form will require key information about your business such as the owners, officers, and the managers.
-Once this form is processed, your business will be regarded as a legal entity.
+Your Texas LLC Certificate of Formation is the form that organizes your business start-up details with the Texas Secretary of State.
+The certificate of formation will require key information about your business such as the owners, officers, and the managers.
+You must file this form, otherwise your business will not be regarded as a legal entity.

-The fee to file the certificate of formation is $300.
-The fee is the same for online and mail filing.
-However, filing online incurs an additional $8.00 fee.
+In Texas, the filing fee for the LLC certificate of formation is $300.
+The filing fee is the same when you file online and via mail.
+However, the online filing fee requires an additional $8.00 for convenience.

-When filing online, the processing time is 2-3 business days after submission.
+When filing for a Texas LLC certificate of formation online, the processing time is 2-3 business days after submission.

-When filing by mail, the processing time is 7-10 business days after submission.
+If you must file by mail, expect a processing time of 7-10 business days after submission.

-It is faster to file online.
+The trade off of a higher online filing fee is that it is easier and faster to file a certificate of formation online.
 We recommend filing online since the fee to file is the same for mailing your Texas LLC formation documents into the Texas Secretary of State’s office.

-Texas has filing procedures for LLCs depending on the type of business you are forming.
+For Texas LLCs, filing procedures depend on the type of business you are forming.
 Any business that requires professional licensure, such as a doctor’s office or law practice, must file a Professional LLC (PLLC).
 The filing instructions are different.
 If this falls into your business type, skip ahead to “Professional LLC Filing.”

-- To get started filing online you must create an account with SOSDirect.
-Get started with this by setting up an account.
+- To file a certificate online, you must create an account with SOSDirect.
+Start by setting up an account.
 Use your business name, your name, or any other officer or manager’s name.
 Next, provide your contact information.
 Lastly, create a password.
 Now that you have created your SOSDirect account, you can begin the filing process.

-- Enter your credit card information.
-Texas requires this step early in the filing process to weed out fraudulent filings.
+- When you file online, you must enter your credit card information.
+Texas state law requires this step early in the filing process to weed out fraudulent filings.
 You won’t be charged anything until you’ve completely processed your filing.